The Freedom Caucus is all grown up – and may prove it by stalling Obamacare repeal

 “We are going to be a lot more policy focused,” Meadows told McClatchy.
 “Even though we’ve offered a number of policy-driven solutions in the past, that’s not been the headlines.”

-Instead, Meadow’s national profile is largely marked by his bold move against former House Speaker John Boehner in 2015 when he filed a motion to “vacate the chair” – a rarely used resolution that effectively put Boehner in a defensive position against rank-and-file Republicans who said they felt dismissed in policy debates.
+Instead, Meadows’ national profile is largely marked by his bold move against former House Speaker John Boehner, R-Ohio, in 2015, when he filed a motion to “vacate the chair” – a rarely used resolution that effectively put Boehner in a defensive position against rank-and-file Republicans who said they felt dismissed in policy debates.

-Boehner – whom Meadows criticized for trying to “consolidate power and centralize decision making” – resigned two months later.
+Boehner – whom Meadows criticized as trying to “consolidate power and centralize decision making” – resigned two months later.

 The congressman best known for helping Speaker Boehner out the door says his office got zero calls about Speaker Ryan's reelection today. pic.twitter.com/wljMppRvKN— Anna Douglas (@ADouglasNews) January 3, 2017